 - Add additional coconut cream if needed to achieve desired consistency.

+To get coconut cream, I simply open a can of coconut milk and scoop out the thicker stuff on the top.
+This is sufficient if all I want is a tablespoon or so.
 Some people refrigerate the can of coconut milk first.
 When it's chilled (overnight), remove the can and open it (without shaking it or tipping it too much) and scoop off some cream from the top.